LevelBits/LevelBits.github.io/content/projects/3b-bags.md

 ***

-3B Bags is a woman owned company that successfully designs and manufactures Reusable Produce Bag packs sold throughout the United States in major grocery store chains, specialty stores, and on the internet.
+3B Bags designs and manufactures Reusable Produce Bag packs sold throughout the United States in major grocery store chains, specialty stores, and on the internet.